SensorsINI/jaer/README.md

 NOTE: jAER is not working with java > 1.8 now.
 Do not bother with java 9,10,11, etc. yet.
 You need Oracle JDK1.8.
 See User Guide for more information.

-Converting release into working git folder.
-Once you convert your release, you can use IDE or ant to rebuild jAER.
+Converting release into working git folder: Once you convert your release, you can use IDE or ant to rebuild jAER.

     cd jaer-dist
     git init